 The susceptibility of the Cottonwood Rural Water Association reveals that the utility is well maintained and operated, and the sources of drinking water are generally protected from potential sources of contamination based on well construction, hydro-geologic settings, and system operations and management.
 The susceptibility rank of the entire water system is Moderate.

-For more information on this report or the Source Water Protection Program, please contact Cottonwood Rural Water Association or the New Mexico Environment Department - Drinking Water Bureau at 505-476-8620 or toll free 1-877-654-8720.
+For more information about the source water assessment program (SWAPP) contact the Drinking Water Bureau at 505-476-8620 or toll free at 1-877-654-8720.